-The following table provides information as of March 31, 2016 with respect to the shares of our common stock that may be issuable upon the exercise of options, warrants and rights under our Prior Plans.
+The following table provides information as of March 31, 2017 with respect to the shares of our common stock that may be issuable upon the exercise of options, warrants and rights under our Prior Plans.
 The following information is as of March 31, 2016:

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities that Remained Available for Future Issuance Under Prior Plans (Excluding Securities Reflected in Column (a)) (c)(2) Equity compensation plans approved by security holders(1) 8,150,000 \$ 43.9 1,629,000 Equity compensation plans not approved by security holder Totals 8,150,000 \$ 43.9 1,629,000
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) eighted-Average xercise Price of Outstanding tions, Warrants and Rights (b) Number of Securities that Remained Available for Future Issuance Under Prior Plans (Excluding Securities Reflected in Column (a))(c) Equity compensation plans approved by security holders(1) 7,696,000 \$ 44.99 2,078,000 Equity compensation plans not approved by security holder Totals 7,696,000 \$ 44.99 2,078,000

-- (1) Consists of shares of common stock to be issued upon exercise of outstanding options and vesting of restricted stock awards under our 1996 Stock Option Plan and LTIP.
+(1) Consists of shares of common stock to be issued upon exercise of outstanding options and vesting of restricted stock units and performance-based stock units under the 2016 Incentive Plan (without giving effect to the First Amendment) and, the 1996 Stock Option Plan and LTIP.
 These amounts do not include potentially issuable shares under the Employee Stock Purchase Plan.
-The company has reserved 2,642,832 shares for the future issuance of shares under the Employee Stock Purchase Plan. - On each April 1, the number of shares available for issuance under the LTIP is increased, if applicable, such that the total number of shares available for awards under the LTIP as of any April 1 is equal to 5% of the number of outstanding shares of our common stock on that April 1.
+The company has reserved 2,400,000 shares for the future issuance of shares under the Employee Stock Purchase Plan.

-The Board of Directors recommends that you vote FOR approval of the 2016 Incentive Plan (including, without limitation, the material terms of the 2016 Incentive Plan for purposes of section 162(m) of the Code).
+The Board of Directors recommends that you vote FOR approval of the 2016 Incentive Plan as amended by the First Amendment.